CLCStriders/striders/pages/training.md

 <a href="/assets/clc-striders-training-etiquette.pdf">CLC STRIDERS TRAINING ETIQUETTE</a>

-### Currently, our routes are
+### Currently, our routes vary every few weeks but are

    – 4 miles at a variety of paces
    – 6 miles at a variety of paces
    - 8 miles at a variety of paces

 ### Speed Work – Wednesday 6.30pm CLC Sports Centre